Learn how FMCG and CPG companies are identifying new growth and revenue opportunities using eCommerce digital sales channels and brand experiences.

 Building the Brand Experience as much as the Journey

-To engage with consumers, brand marketers need to understand that the path to purchase is “really about the brand experience and journey”.
+To engage with consumers, brand marketers need to design a digitally connected customer journey that defines their path to purchase (Influence – Engage – Measure)

 From your brand message to the flow across website pages, creating a complete digital brand experience, and connecting with your shopper on an emotional level, will move the interaction away from a ‘price driven‘ transaction to a ‘brand value’ relationship.